Go Bullfrogs!: Reviews

-"Go Bullfrogs!" received mixed reviews.
+"Go Bullfrogs!" received generally positive reviews reviews.
 Leigh Raines from TV Fanatic rated the episode with 4.5/5 saying that overall was a great episode.

 Donna Bowman of The A.V.
 Club gave a B− to the episode stating that she believes "the best episodes of the show are the ones that allow the ensemble as a whole to generate the laughs [...]
 “Go Bullfrogs!” is really the exact opposite, and predictably, despite some marvelous writing and performing, it doesn't really feel like a Modern Family episode, at least not the kind I like best."
 She closed her review saying: "Last week, I thought the situations were promising, but the writing let them down.
 This week we have some sharp writing in situations that were generally limp and uninspired.
 At some point, I assume the two sides of this show are going to get together and make some comedy again."

 Christine N. Ziemba from Paste Magazine gave the episode 7/10 saying that Phil Dunphy once again saved the day in this week's "middle-of-the-road Modern Family episode."